-Present, Engaged, and Accounted For
+Present, Engaged, and Accounted For (PDF)

 Focuses on the critical importance of addressing chronic absence in the early grades.

-School Attendance Improvement Handbook (PDF)
+School Attendance Review Board Handbook and Forms

-Provides strategies to improve school attendance.
+This web page includes resources to improve school attendance.

-Chronic Illness Verification Sample Form (English) (DOC)
+San Juan Unified School District's Chronic Illness Verification Form

 The Chronic Illness Verification Sample Form allows parents to excuse absences due to a specific medical condition with the same authority as a medical professional.